kjeske/oauth-google/README.md

         throw new InvalidOperationException("Provider not supported");
     }

+    // add user if doesn't exists or get existing var user = ...;

-    // set cookies or generate a token
+    // set auth cookies or generate a token

     return user;
 }